solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 ### Custom controller
-In my case I had some special requirements regarding the request URLs, authorization, output model and model properties serialization.
-So, I decided to create my own controller.
-Thanks to the guys from Episerver with the use of IoC principle it's easy to reuse the Content Delivery components whereever you need them.
+In my case, I had some special requirements regarding the request URLs, authorization, output model and model properties serialization.
+So, I decided to create my controller.
+Thanks to the guys from Episerver with the use of the IoC principle it's easy to reuse the Content Delivery components whenever you need them.
 Here is a quick sample just to illustrate that it's easily doable.
 The actual implementation is more complicated:
 ```csharp
     [RoutePrefix("api/v1/page")]
     public class CustomContentController : ApiController